Is the post-interview wait driving you mad?

 The nervy post-interview wait, the calm after the storm.
 It's an anxious time for any job seeker, however seasoned.
 As days and weeks of thumb-twiddling pass, it's easy to grow disheartened.
 And then comes the creeping temptation ‒ should I message them?
 It's only natural to want a definitive answer, but reaching out too early can seem impatient, even needy.
 So just how long should the prospective employee wait after the interview before sending a follow up email, or ‒ resigned to failure ‒ move on altogether?

 The hiring process is a slow one.
 Before a single interview question is posed, hundreds of candidates have to be whittled down to no more than a handful.

-Even with whole HR departments helping expedite the process, there's just so much to be done before a final decision is reached.
+Even with whole HR departments helping expedite the process, there's just so much to be done before a final hiring decision is reached.
 In other words, be patient!

-What's the average waiting time?
+What's the average waiting time to hear back?

 If you're desperate for a sector-specific estimate, reach out to peers in the same line of work and ask how long they waited for a response when they were searching.
 And if you really need answers, pore over industry-relevant message boards and online forums to see if you can get some insight.

 When considering following up with the human resources manager, there are two answers.
 Your first after-interview contact ‒ a thank you note ‒ should be sent within 24 hours of the interview itself.
 A brief expression of gratitude will help fix you in the employer's mind and speaks to a polite, professional disposition.

 Once you've dispatched that, the real waiting game begins.
 As a general rule of thumb, you're best to wait between one and two weeks during the interview process before reaching out again.
 This gives the employer time to churn through the candidate list, but isn't so long that they think you've lost interest.